|

 make it his responsibility to be well supplied with paper,

 pencils, note pads, notebook paper, et cetera.
+Regularity is a key

 factor in academic success.
 Try